 In the assessment of the shareholder representatives on the Supervisory Board, the appropriate number of independent shareholder representatives in the Supervisory Board under consideration of the ownership structure is four.
-All shareholder representatives, in particular Dr. Roland Busch, Dr. Silke Maurer (from April 15, 2021; until April 15, 2021, Ms. Dorothée Deuring), Mr. Frank Lutz and Dr. Bettina Volkens are classified by the Supervisory Board as independent as defined by the GCGC, i.e., independent of the company, the Executive Board and any controlling shareholder.
+All shareholder representatives, in particular Dr. Roland Busch, Dr. Silke Maurer, Mr. Frank Lutz and Dr. Bettina Volkens are classified by the Supervisory Board as independent as defined by the GCGC, i.e., independent of the company, the Executive Board and any controlling shareholder.
 As a correspondingly independent member, Mr. Frank Lutz also serves as Chairman of the Audit Committee.
 In this context, all shareholder representatives are further classified as independent of the company and the Executive Board.
-Given that the Supervisory Board does not regard mere employee status or an existing employment relationship as grounds for excluding independence, four employee representatives in particular, Ms. Agnieszka Al-Selwi, Ms. Vanessa Barth, Mr. Werner Brandstetter and Mr. Jörg Sommer, are also classified as independent of the company and the Executive Board, whereby all employee representatives are considered to be independent of any controlling shareholder.
+Given that the Supervisory Board does not regard mere employee status or an existing employment relationship as grounds for excluding independence, four employee representatives in particular, Ms. Agnieszka Al-Selwi, Ms. Vanessa Barth, Mr. Werner Brandstetter and Mr. Jörg Sommer, are also classified as independent of the company, the Executive Board and from any controlling shareholder in accordance with the GCGC, whereby all employee representatives are considered to be independent of any controlling shareholder.
 No member of the Supervisory Board was previously a member of the Executive Board.
 The company also has no controlling shareholder within the meaning of the GCGC in conjunction with the German Stock Corporation Act.
-Even if Bilfinger's major shareholder Cevian were to be considered accordingly, at least the four aforementioned shareholder representatives on the Supervisory Board, Dr. Roland Busch, Dr. Silke Maurer (from April 15, 2021; until April 15, 2021, Ms. Dorothée Deuring), Mr. Frank Lutz and Dr. Bettina Volkens, as well as the employee representatives would also be considered independent in this respect.
+Even if Bilfinger's major shareholder Cevian were to be categorized accordingly, at least the four aforementioned shareholder representatives on the Supervisory Board, Dr. Roland Busch, Dr. Silke Maurer, Mr. Frank Lutz and Dr. Bettina Volkens, as well as the employee representatives would also be considered independent in this respect.
 Not least, no member of the Supervisory Board should exercise a management or consulting function for a significant competitor of the company.